The 6 Best Lexus IS300 Performance Mods

 - Cool intake sounds

-2. Lexus IS300 Headers
+2. Headers

-Headers are one of the best standalone mods for the 2JZ-GE.
+Headers are one of the most important standalone mods for the 2JZ-GE.
 More power means more exhaust gases.
 The stock headers become highly restrictive once more power is added which creates a buildup of backpressure within the engine.
 The backpressure causes exhaust gases to seep back into the combustion chamber which results in lower amounts of oxygen in the combustion chamber and therefore less power.
 Headers will also help decrease exhaust gas temps and engine temps making them a great mod for reliability as well.

 Outside of making your engine run healthier, headers are good for about 10whp and 10wtq power gains due to the reduced backpressure.